 In 2018, Kline signed to the legendary Sub Pop label.
 Sub Pop found their way from Green River to Soundgarden to Nirvana all the way to the Postal Service, the Shins, Flight of the Conchords, Beach House and way beyond.
 Like Kline, Sub Pop have found more than one way of getting things done.
 With Frankie Cosmos’ Vessel LP out on March 30th, it’ll be fascinating to see what Kline and Sub Pop can do together.

 I started taking violin lessons when I was 6 but soon switched to piano.

 What have you been working on?
-Learning to drive!

 The biggest change I’ve noticed has been fewer instruments being used to make music.
 I think the best change has been how many more people have access to making their own recordings and putting them out there.

 90% of the recordings I make are just me and my computer with Garageband, either just using the computer mic for everything, or more recently this little thing I got for plugging my electric guitar into my computer: “jam” from the company Apogee.
 For the studio albums we’ve made, we record onto reel-to-reel tape with our friend Hunter Davidsohn at his studio Business District Recording in upstate NY.

 Honestly, no. I don’t know anything about gear.
 All I know is that no matter how fancy your set-up is, that doesn’t guarantee that you’re going to make something you’re proud of.
 Worry first about writing the song, and then figure out how you are going to record it!

 The demo version of Don’t Ask Me To Explain by Of Montreal